qwaneu/qwaneu.github.io/_drafts/tdd-naming-tests.md

 This heuristic helps thinking Given-When-Then: the test name gives a summary of the When and the Then.

+## notes

+show some spec based tests.
+Side note: when the set up is extracted out (in purescript or haskell often injected in) it might not be that useful.
+In some languages we can move the order of our expectation/assert function, so that it can go in the middle of a sentence.
+If the test is glanceable, the string above it may be reduntant.

+@@example from WeReview

+actual `shouldEqual` expected

+(side note, might be separate post This struck me first in some property based tests, where it was really hard to give the test a name, but after extractions, the test itself was quite simple).

+Post needed: glanceable tests.

 ## Further reading

 @@meer!